 Richard Bartlett, MD has had great clinical success with an existing asthma medicine a corticosteroid budesonide, when inhaled via a nebulizer.
 However, his efforts to tell the story keep getting censored because no double-blind studies have done on this purpose.
 Try this link.

 Natural prevention & remedies.
 Let me start by pointing out that “not proven” is a vastly different thing than “disproven”.
 The FDA only considers a substance as “proven” if it is (a) a drug and (b) has gone through many years and hundreds of millions of dollars in testing.
-Since nutrients cannot be patented, what company would pay for those studies when competing companies would be able sell it?
-Furthermore, the FDA will not allow the supplement company to even make benefit claims to sell it.
+Since nutrients cannot be patented, what company would pay for those studies when competing companies would then be able sell it?
+Furthermore, the FDA will not allow the supplement company to even make claims of benefit that would promote sales.

 Panic.
 Panic is typically not useful because it can cause us to rush into bad decisions.
 Cautious concern and getting educated is a better approach.